clarissalittler/lfml-brainstorms/curriculumoutline.md

 Here's a fun use of PCA for artistic purposes: https://aparico.github.io/

+they're using it for image augmentation but I think it's going to be more interesting as a way of processing images

 ## lo-fi text encoding
 A lot of text manipulation involves learning how to encode text.